damymetzke/NodeBuildUtilities/.github/PULL_REQUEST_TEMPLATE.md

     Before submitting this PR consider the following:
     - Keep PR's small, as a rule of thumb do not go over 10 commits.
-    - Keep PR's focussed, do not edit unrelated files.
+    - Keep PR's focused, do not edit unrelated files.
     - If you encountered a serious bug during development of a feature/upgrade, consider submitting a separate PR.
     - If you know how, consider squashing broken commits to keep the history as clean as possible.